oleggrishechkin/react-tagged-state/README.md

 };
 ```

-You can use props inside selector:
+Also, you can use props inside selector:

 ```javascript
 import {